-Tooth extraction is when a tooth is deliberately removed from its socket in the jawbone and gum.
-While some generally strive to preserve natural teeth whenever possible, there are situations where extraction becomes necessary due to various dental issues.
-Our oral surgeon typically performs the procedure, including Wisdom Teeth Removal.
+Tooth extraction is when a tooth is carefully taken out from its spot in the jawbone and gum.
+While we usually try to keep natural teeth whenever we can, sometimes taking a tooth out is necessary because of different dental problems.
+Our oral surgeon often does this procedure, including removing wisdom teeth.

 There are two types of tooth extraction:

-• Surgical Extraction: Surgical extraction is a more intricate procedure usually required for teeth that have broken off at the gum line or haven’t fully erupted, such as impacted wisdom teeth.
+- Surgical Extraction: Surgical extraction is a more intricate procedure usually required for teeth that have broken off at the gum line or haven’t fully erupted, such as impacted teeth.

 The decision to perform a tooth extraction is taken seriously and is typically based on several factors.
 We will always explore alternative treatments whenever possible before considering extraction.